Batang Melaka

-Batang Melaka is a mukim and town in Jasin District, Malacca, Malaysia.
+Batang Melaka (Negeri Sembilan Malay: Batang Melako, Jawi: باتڠ ملاك) is a mukim and town in Jasin District, Malacca, Malaysia.
 Located at the Negeri Sembilan state border, part of the town itself is within Negeri Sembilan.
 It is about 52 kilometers from Melaka Sentral and is connected by the Panorama Bus (formerly Batang Bus) through Durian Tunggal and Selandar.
 Batang Melaka has a small police station, a Chinese and Tamil government school, a town hall, a Salvation Army Corps centre, and one main road passing in the middle of the town.